 Though a little hard to come by, Picture Writing is a reference worth owning if you plan to write a children’s book.

-As a bonus, I would be remiss not to mention Writing Picture Books: A Hands-On Guide From Story Creation to Publication.
-The ONLY reason it is not on my Top 4 is because the book is about writing Picture Books only while this article focuses on writing for all children’s lit formats.
-That said, Ann Whitford Paul’s book is a MUST HAVE for anyone who plans to write a picture book, newbie or veteran.
+While this article focuses on the craft of writing all children’s lit formats, if you’re looking for a crash-course in the craft of writing picture books, then check out Writing Picture Books: A Hands-On Guide From Story Creation to Publication.
+Ann Whitford Paul’s book is a MUST HAVE for anyone who plans to write a picture book, newbie or veteran.
 The book starts by explaining how and why each children’s picture book must have a story question and answer.
 With totally approachable exercises, readers are able to hone in this one idea/one story line format crucial to a successful picture book.
 She goes on to explore and explain POV, tense, story arc, all elements of the craft such as the three act structure and plotting or working in twos.
 She takes it further by discussing in detail rhyme and prose.
 Then even goes the extra mile to show how to build a book dummy, navigate the current market, and query.
 This is an all-in-one picture book writing course at a fraction of the cost.
 If you are writing a picture book, and take nothing else from this article, do not miss Writing Picture Books.